enthought/pyface/docs/source/standard_dialogs.rst

         executor.shutdown(cancel_futures=True)

-        progress_update(len(paths))
+        progress.update(len(paths))

-This is contrasted with a situation where operations are handled using a "fire-and-forget" process where computations are dispatched in the background, with any opportunity for updates coming via callbacks.
+This is in contrast with the situation where operations are handled using a "fire-and-forget" process where computations are dispatched in the background, with any opportunity for updates coming via callbacks.
 Since these sorts of jobs run in the background, a dialog (particularly a modal dialog), may not